 Ski Resorts can be some of the most scenic destinations on the planet and often provide heaps of picture opportunities.
-In this post you’ll find my tips to help you capture the best photographs when visiting resorts, as well as skiers and snowboarders in action.
+Here you’ll find tips to help you capture the best photographs when visiting resorts, as well as skiers and snowboarders in action.

 Use colourful clothes for great contrast